CageCode/World-Food-Ecosystems/practical6/intro.md

 # i.e. we apply the function (rast) to all the tiff files
 raster_list <- lapply(tiff_files, rast)

-# You can now work with this list of rasters, e.g. plot bean
+# You can now work with this list of rasters, e.g. plot cassava
 # cultivation (which is the 4th raster in raster_list)
 plot(raster_list[[4]], main = names(raster_list[[4]]))
 ```